quintusdias/geoserver/doc/en/user/source/rest/examples/python.rst

 The shapefile will be added to the existing store and published as a layer.

 To verify the contents of the store, execute a GET request.
-Since the XML response only provides details about the store itself without showing its contents, execute a GET request for HTML:

 .. code-block:: python

    url = ('http://localhost:8080/geoserver/rest'
           '/workspaces/acme/datastores/rivers.html')
    r = s.get(url)
-   doc = etree.HTML(r.content)
+   doc = etree.fromstring(r.content)
    etree.dump(doc)

 Adding a directory of existing shapefiles